qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog38/index.rst

 Feature: Browse through features in the attribute table form view
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| A new possibility to browse through the attributes of features has been integrated.
-| This makes workflows for *asset management* a lot easier.
+We've added the possibility to browse through the attributes of features in a layer.
+This makes workflows for *asset management* a **lot** easier!
+You can:

 #.
 Define a filter
 #.
 Browse through all matching features
 #.
 Review and adjust

-It allows to also pan and zoom to the geometry of the feature and highlights the current feature.
+You can also pan and zoom to the geometry of the feature or highlight the current feature as you browse.

-This replaces the ItemBrowser plugin with core functionality.
+(This replaces the previous ItemBrowser plugin with equivalent inbuilt functionality.)

 |image25|